Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 <div class="tableLight"></div>

-Will give the following table style:
+will give the following table style:

 Item No Name Description Price